 All of this hurts those families who rely on income from jobs impacted by the coronavirus.
-For instance, if you are obligated to pay your ex-spouse child support each month the loss of income associated with your small business being forced to shut down can be devastating if you do not have money in reserve.
+For instance, if you are obligated to pay your ex-spouse child support each month, the loss of revenue associated with your small business being forced to shut down can be devastating if you do not have money in reserve.
 In that case, a modification of your child support orders may have been an idea that has crossed your mind.

 Does this person sound like you?

 Let’s take a hypothetical person (Tim) whose situation and circumstances may mirror your own.
 Suppose that you are a small business owner who was forced to shut down operations due to the various stay-at-home orders that were implemented across our area.
 As a result of the shutdown, you had no income coming into your household for the first few weeks of April.
 Since then, you have done your best to get side jobs to sustain yourself but are earning nowhere near what your business has brought in.

 Now that the government has allowed us all to come out of our homes and open businesses back up, you hoped that you would be able to begin operating your business as usual.
 However, the shutdowns have made it difficult for you to keep the entire stock of the items you sell.
 With articles on backorder with significant delays in place, you realize that this will not be a quick turnaround for you or the business.